-Women, children less than 18 years old and disabled persons may not work at night in public or private industrial establishments.
+Children and disabled persons may not work at night in public or private industrial establishments.

-The term night referred to in the preceding paragraph means the period from 7 pm to 7 am.
+The term night referred to in the preceding paragraph means the period from 6 pm to 6 am.

 Daily rest of children and disabled persons between two work periods must last twelve consecutive hours at least.